subduedpositron/subduedpositron/_posts/2020-10-11-writing-approach.markdown

 - **negative topics**. ex. about crime media,.
 Ideas i still want to explore (and **aiming to have a {constructive/minimally ranty} approach**), but don’t want to keep bringing more content related to these topics into the same easily accessible sphere as the public posts- there’s plenty of external content on those topics.
 (And this barrier makes it a more intentional decision with friction to view this, instead of happening upon it).

-I'm restricting access to the {underdeveloped/unverified/not logically sound/negative} posts via a phrase: you (will soon be able to) enter it here, which will make available a tab.
+I'm restricting access to the {underdeveloped/unverified/not logically sound/negative} posts via a phrase: you (will soon be able to) enter it here.
 It’s “{word}404”, where word is an 8 letter word.